moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

 .. image:: rviz_plugin_visualize_robots.png
    :width: 500px

 * Play with all these checkboxes to switch on and off different visualizations.
+Note that by default, "Query Start State" and "Query Goal State" are set to the current state of the robot and may not be visible when checked.
+Continue to the next section to see how to move these states.

 Step 3: Interact with the PR2
 -----------------------------

-* Press **Interact** in the top menu of rviz (Note: some tools may be hidden, press **+** in the top menu to add the **Interact** tool as shown below).
+* Press **Interact** in the top menu of rviz (NOTE: some tools may be hidden, press **+** in the top menu to add the **Interact** tool as shown below).
   You should see a couple of interactive markers appear for the right arm of the PR2.